-The Aerosol Society is passionate about furthering research in aerosol science and supporting new and emerging scientists in this endeavour.
-Since beginning the Small Research Grant scheme in 2012, The Aerosol Society has awarded over £55,000 enabling the recipient members to continue their research projects in aerosol science.
+Since beginning this scheme (previously known as the Small Research Grant) in 2012, The Aerosol Society has awarded over £60,000 enabling the recipient members to develop exciting research projects in aerosol science.
 Individual grants are typically in the range of £2500 and £5000.

-Upon completion of their project, our scientists are requested to present this work at a relevant Aerosol Society meeting or conference.
+Upon completion of their project, recipients are requested to present this work at a relevant Aerosol Society meeting or conference.

-7. It is a condition of the award that all equipment purchased will remain property of The Aerosol Society until completion of the awarded project, and that work performed must be presented upon request at a meeting of The Aerosol Society following completion.
+7. It is a condition of the award that all equipment purchased will remain the property of The Aerosol Society until completion of the awarded project, and that work performed must be presented upon request at a meeting of The Aerosol Society following completion.

 8. Applicants should be aware that details of the successful award (title, awardees and scientific summary) will be published on The Aerosol Society website, newsletter and social media pages.